Birinchi Kumar Barua

-Birinchi Kumar Barua (16 October 1908 in Puranigudam, Nagaon, Assam, India – 30 March 1964) was a folklorist, scholar, novelist, playwright, historian, linguist, educationist, administrator and eminent 20th century littérateur of Assam, with both scholarly and creative pursuits.
+Birinchi Kumar Barua (10 November 1908 – 30 March 1964) was a folklorist, scholar, novelist, playwright, historian, linguist, educationist, administrator and eminent 20th century littérateur of Assam, with both scholarly and creative pursuits.
 He was the pioneer in the study of folklore in North East India, and was one of the many founders of Gauhati University.
 Barua's contributions to Assamese literature are significant, both as a novelist and as an early literary critic.

 Biography

 Early life and education

 Birinchi Kumar Barua's father, Bijoy Ram Barua, was in the postal service and later served at the Assam Secretariat at Shillong.
 Passing the matriculation examination with a First Division from Nowgong Govt High School in 1928, Birinchi Kumar Barua left for Kolkata to pursue higher studies.
 There he was admitted into Presidency College.
 In 1930, Barua passed IA in first division and passed BA in 1932 with honours in Pali language.
 He was awarded the Ishan Scholarship for his outstanding performance by securing the first position in his BA examination.
 He is one of the few Ishan scholars from Assam, till date.
 In 1934, he passed MA in Pali language from Calcutta University, again standing first in the University.
 Simultaneously, he studied law at Calcutta University.
 After completing his BA, Barua also passed the ICS examination, but the British Government at that time did not appoint him as an Administrative Officer on the ground that he could not ride horses.

 In 1935, Calcutta University introduced Assamese as a modern language, and Barua was appointed as a teacher.
 He taught Assamese in the MA classes.
 Apart from teaching, he wrote a number of textbooks in Assamese for BA and MA classes of the University.
 After three years of teaching, he left Kolkata in 1938 and joined Cotton College as a lecturer in Assamese.
 In 1946, Barua left for England to obtain his PhD.

 By the time he left for England, he had written several short stories, a short history of Assamese literature, and perhaps one of the most important novels in modern Assamese literature, Jivanar Batot.
 His other significant novel written in 1955, Seuji Pataar Kahani, is based on the life in a tea garden of Assam.